 Once upon a time, this was Beckentstein’s, the Orchard Street stop for fabric remnants to turn into slipcovers for your latest street-foraged couch.
-Today, the building is home to Perrotin, where artists from all over the world are shown and shining in three spacious floors of exhibition space.
+Today, the building is home to Perrotin, where artists from all over the world are shown and shining in its spacious three floors of exhibition space.

 Perrotin was among the first to show some of the biggest names of the 1990s, like Takashi Murakami, Maurizio Cattelan, KAWS, JR, and Daniel Arsham.
 To name a few.
 As for the current art shows?
 They’re truly international with a few blockbusters sprinkled in.